appseconnect/docs/_posts/ProcessFlow Management/2020-03-15-overview-of-processflow.md

         identifier: processflow
 ---

-APPSeCONNECT Process Flowsss suite features an extensive interface that provide the ability to easily create digital maps to make out robust process flows.
+APPSeCONNECT Process Flows suite features an extensive interface that provide the ability to easily create digital maps to make out robust process flows.
 The drag-and-drop interface is easy to use by any citizen integrator.
 With the aid of Process Flow feature, users can now graphically organize, create and view the data flow of a process thereby enabling customers to design integration anytime and anywhere with the help of our cloud portal.
 Thus, Process Flow supports